John Isner's US Open and tennis career end in a 5th-set tiebreak loss

 The 38-year-old Isner, who needed a wild card to get into the draw at Flushing Meadows, blasted 48 aces and won 86% of his first-serve points in a match that also included 63 unforced errors.
 Several times, the 6-foot-10 (2.08-meter) Isner fell to the ground while diving to make volleys.

-Isner reached a career-best ranking of No. 8 in 2018, shortly after reaching the semifinals at Wimbledon, won 16 singles titles and has hit more than 14,000 aces, an ATP Tour record.
+Isner reached a career-best ranking of No. 8 in 2018, shortly after reaching the semifinals at Wimbledon.
+He won 16 singles titles and hit 14,470 aces, an ATP Tour record.
 That includes 113 in the longest match in tennis history, a first-round Wimbledon win against Nicolas Mahut in 2010 that lasted 11 hours, 5 minutes and ended at 70-68 in the fifth set.

 Next up for the 89th-ranked Mmoh will be Jack Draper, who upset an apparently ailing Hubert Hurkacz 6-2, 6-4, 7-5, extending his return to the tour after being out more than two months with a shoulder injury.